Inside Denmark: Google’s European hyperscale data centres and infrastructure ecosystem

 Denmark: A vital connection in Europe

 Growth and jobs.
-Denmark is a gateway to Europe for global network infrastructure, as shown by the case study of Google.
+Denmark is a gateway to Europe for global network infrastructure, as shown by the Google case study.
 The company is now facilitating even greater EU-wide connectivity via Denmark.
-It has done so as part of a wider infrastructure programme which – specifically over the period 2018 to 2020
+It has done so as part of a wider infrastructure programme which – specifically over the period 2018 to 2020:

 Network infrastructure.
 This digital infrastructure effort includes an important, often underappreciated, part of Google’s European economic contribution, namely the investment in network connectivity such as fibre links spanning the European continent and linking Europe to the global internet.